juhasev/sample-ninja-help/rewards-virtual-incentives.md

 #### IP Whitelisting

 Virtual Incentives require that all connecting servers are IP whitelisted.
-If you encounter random errors, ensure your account (under the API whitelist in VI UI) includes the following SN IP addresses.
+If you encounter random errors, ensure your account (under the WHITELIST -tab in VI UI) includes the following SN IP addresses.

 Hosted in the EU region:
 ```